amirongit/notecode/algebra.md

 6. the result of the multiplication is subtracted from the dividend
 7. the rest of the dividend is appended to the result of the subtraction
 8. if dividend is less than divisior & the terms are over, the division is finished
-9. the final answer is an algebraic expression having the quotient as it's first term plus a fraction representing the remainder
+9. the final answer is an algebraic expression having the quotient as its first term plus a fraction representing the remainder

 ### Dividing polynomials with missing terms
 - meaning that one or more of the exponents of the given variable are missing